 Then there was Robert the only White kid in class.
 His dad had found a younger wife, so Robert had to move in with his aunt.
 She gave him one ultimatum: It was either trade school or the military, and he chose the easier route where he could still smoke dope and grow his hair out.

 Jorge was half Mexican and half Salvadoran and cussed aloud in Spanish, thinking we didn’t understand.
 He was still trying to get his green card, and hopefully attending school would help him gain permanent residency.
 His wife worked at a Taco shop in Jessup and his two kids were born in the U.S and had never visited their native land.

-Jorge was at the bar flirting with Virginia.
+Jorge was at the bar chatting with the bartender.